lanl-ansi/PowerModels.jl/README.md

 ## Development

 Community-driven development and enhancement of PowerModels are welcome and encouraged.
 Please fork this repository and share your contributions to the master with pull requests.
+See [CONTRIBUTING.md](https://github.com/lanl-ansi/PowerModels.jl/blob/master/CONTRIBUTING.md) for code contribution guidelines.

 ## Acknowledgments